Why carry an IDP while driving in Fiji?

-If you lost your International Driver’s License, you could call the customer service’s contact number to get another International Driver’s License in Fiji.
+If you lost your International Driving Permits, you could call the customer service’s contact number to get another International Drivers Permit in Fiji.
 After 24 hours, you will receive an email with your International Driver’s License in Fiji.

 You need an International Driver’s License in Fiji if your local driver’s license is not English.
-If you do not have one yet, download the form to get an International Driver’s License in Fiji.
-Visit the International Driver’s Association page and complete your application, and you can get it online after two hours.
-You can call the IDA customer representative’s contact number to know how to get an International Driver’s License in Fiji.
+If you do not have one yet, fill out the application form to get an International Driving Permit in Fiji.
+Visit our International Drivers Association page and complete your application form, and you can get it online after two hours.
+You can call our IDA customer service’s contact number to know how to get an International Driving Permit in Fiji.

 9 Best Fiji Islands

 Driving Information in Fiji

 Exploring Fiji from Nadi: Day Trips and Island Adventures

 Fiji for first-timers: how to choose an island